brickfrog/notes.justin.vc/content/main/ankigen.md

     totally wrong!
 Here's why!" - They say that expertise is knowing all the footguns, but I've also noticed people will closely guard things that give them an edge: "It's not my job to educate you!"
+[^fn:3]: Okay, so uh, I had some trouble with callbacks and such for emacs based llms,
+    might just continue this in Python but keeping the previous parts for posterity / showing my chain of thought